DMChernowitz/StochasticScheduler/readme.md

   - Returns:
     - The makespan, or total time taken to complete all tasks.

-The method of execution is described in the section _Contingent Stochastic Dynamic Programming_.
+The method of execution is described in the section [Contingent Stochastic Dynamic Programming](#contingent-stochastic-dynamic-programming).
 Starting from the initial state, the `self.project.contingency_table` indicates which tasks to start.
 Until the state reaches the final state, the `execute` method always follows the council of the table, starting optimal tasks (with no delay) or waiting when no optimal task can be started.

-When waiting, the `StateSpace.get_wait_options` method
+When waiting, the `StateSpace.wait_for_finish` method
 - constructs the composite exponential of all active tasks,
 - samples it for a duration realization,
 - randomly chooses an active task with probability commensurate with its rate.